TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 The Netherlands

-Email: dataprivacy@fedex.com
+Email: euprivacy@fedex.com

-Click here for your data subject requests.
+Click here for requests about your Personal Data.

 When you are using our services in Europe, your Personal Data is controlled by FedEx Express International B.V., having its headquarters in Hoofddorp, The Netherlands.
 When you are using our services globally, your Personal Data is controlled by FedEx Corporation, having its headquarters in Memphis, Tennessee.